 A. Y. Berthiaume

 A.Y.
 Berthiaume is a native Vermonter, writer, feminist, recovering middle child, hobby junkie, and a mom who’s just winging it most of the time.
 None of these things pay the bills so by day she’s an admin assistant and hides her cape under her cardigans.
 If she could conjure her own Patronus, it would be a heron.
 Once voted as most likely to star in a romantic comedy, people generally find her amusing and her laugh is the loudest you can hear in a movie theater.
-You can find some of her other writing on the League of Vermont Writer’s blog, League Lines Live.
-Berthiaume holds an M.F.A. in Creative Writing from the Northeast Ohio Masters of Fine Arts Program and has a number of book projects and an author website underway.
-In writing for the Burlington VT Moms Blog, she hopes to help other moms find humor in every situation, a friend when they feel alone, and a fresh perspective on motherhood.
-That being said, she is terrified that in writing for this blog it makes her some kind of expert in parenting.
+You can find some of her other writing on her blog.
+Berthiaume holds an M.F.A. in Creative Writing from the Northeast Ohio Masters of Fine Arts Program.
 She would like the record to state: A. Y. Berthiaume is a just a regular mom and real person figuring it out with everyone else.

 Originally from New York’s Hudson Valley, Amanda moved to Vermont with her husband after they were married almost 10 years ago.
 Amanda holds a Masters degree in speech-language pathology and, over the last five years, has experienced life as a full-time working mom, a part-time working mom, and a stay-at-home mom to two young children.
 These days, she plays the role of ‘stay-at-home mom’ and spends her time chauffeuring her older child to and from school, chasing her younger child around, reading books to her kids, and seeking out any activity that will get them out of the house.